TreeMama/iSeaTree-React-Prototype/README.md

 ```bash
 ./verify-checksums.sh
 ```
-will check to see whether you have `envVariables.ts` in the right place, and whether it is the current version.
+will check to see whether you have `envVariables.ts` in the right place, and whether it is the current production or development version or something else.

+For project administrators: when you update `envVariables.ts`:
+* For the production version, execute the command `shasum -a 512 envVariables.ts > checksum-prod.txt` and commit `checksum-prod.txt` to the repository.
-For project administrators: when you update `envVariables.ts`, execute the command `shasum -a 512 envVariables.ts > checksums.txt` and commit `checksums.txt` to the repository.
+* For the development version, execute the command `shasum -a 512 envVariables.ts > checksum-dev.txt` and commit `checksum-dev.txt` to the repository.

 ## Linting